 Educational Workshops.
 WATER LA will offer a series of hands-on intensive educational workshops.
 Our core curricula will take you through the principles of watershed management, site evaluation, soil science & mulching principles, native plants, landscape design & irrigation, and maintenance.
 Our elective how-tos will walk you through the process of installing rain barrels, rain gardens, greywater systems, drywells, and etc., and demonstrate the proper way to break up concrete or kill your lawn.

 Homeowners within the project area who are interested in retrofitting their properties will commit to 5 core and at lease 2 elective workshops.
 Participants will also commit to a personal investment of sweat equity in not only their project, but on at least one neighbor’s as well.
-Workshops will be open to the all, but residents within the drainage area will be given priority.
+Workshops will be open to everyone, but residents within the drainage area will be given priority.

 Community Site Evaluations & Residential Site Surveys.
 How will you know which retrofits are best suited to your property?
 The WATER LA Team will lead a Community Site Evaluations where participants will be invited to walk through the evaluation process at 6 selected homes and ask questions of our experts.
 The sites will be chosen to highlight the different BMPs.